Mexico: Transportation

-Despite its difficult topography, Mexico's roadway is extensive and most areas in the country are covered.
-The roadway network in Mexico has an extent of 366,095 km, of which 116,802 km are paved, making it 9th largest of any country.
+Despite its difficult topography, Mexico's roadway is extensive and most areas are covered.
+The road network has an extent of 366,095 km, of which 116,802 km are paved, making it 9th largest of any country.
 Of these, 10,474 km are multi-lane expressways: 9,544 km are four-lane highways and the rest have 6 or more lanes.

-Starting in the late nineteenth century, Mexico was one of the first Latin American countries to promote railway development, and the network covers 30,952 km.
+Mexico was one of the first Latin American countries to promote railway development, and the network covers 30,952 km.
 The Secretary of Communications and Transport of Mexico proposed a high-speed rail link that will transport its passengers from Mexico City to Guadalajara, Jalisco.
 The train, which will travel at 300 km/h, will allow passengers to travel from Mexico City to Guadalajara in just 2 hours.
 The whole project was projected to cost 240 billion pesos, or about 25 billion US$ and is being paid for jointly by the Mexican government and the local private sector including one of the wealthiest men in the world, Mexico's billionaire business tycoon Carlos Slim.
 The federal government has also been funding the construction of an inter city railway line connecting cities such as Cozumel, Mérida, Chichen Itza, Cancún and Palenque; another inter city train connecting the city of Toluca and Mexico City and has restored the Interoceanic train corridor, which connects the Pacific and Atlantic oceans.

 Mexico has 233 airports with paved runways; of these, 10 carry 72% of national cargo and 97% of international cargo.
 The Mexico City International Airport remains the busiest in Latin America and the 36th busiest in the world transporting 45 million passengers a year.
 Two additional airports operate simultaneously to help relieve congestion from the Mexico City International Airport: the Toluca International Airport and the Felipe Ángeles International Airport.